 Prof. Guy Bar-Oz

 Prof. Guy Bar-Oz’s research focuses on the cultural and biological heritage of the ancient Levant.
 His research team is a hub for a collaborative scientific network with a strong foundation in anthropological and biological research.
-His main research efforts deal with developing and applying novel methods for reconstructing in high resolution the culture and environmental landscape of past societies.
-He is currently the head of the Negev Byzantine Bio-Archaeology Research Program (ERC and ISF supported project), which investigates the causes for the collapse of the Byzantine society in the Negev.
-The project bears crucial implications for present-day concerns with sustainable development.
+His main research efforts deal with developing and applying novel methods for reconstructing the culture and environmental landscape of past societies in high resolution.